-Function Category Subcategory Manufacturing Profile Reference Low ISA 62443-2-1:2009 4.3.2.4.2 PR.AT-3 Establish and enforce security requirements for third-party providers and users.
-Ensure that third- party providers understand their responsibilities regarding the security of the manufacturing system and the responsibilities of their assignments.
+Function Category Subcategory Manufacturing Profile Reference PR.AT-3 Establish and enforce security requirements for third-party providers and users.
+Ensure that third-party providers understand their responsibilities regarding the security of the manufacturing system and the responsibilities of their assignments.
 Require notifications be given for any personnel transfers, termination, or transition involving personnel with physical or logical access to the manufacturing system components.
-4.3.2.4.2 PS-7 PR.AT-3 Ensure that providers of external system services comply with defined security requirements.
+Ensure that providers of external system services comply with defined security requirements.
 Monitor and audit external service providers for security compliance.
-SA-9 Moderate and High Require external service providers to identify the functions, ports, protocols, and services necessary for the connection services.
-SA-9(2) PR.AT-4 Low, Moderate and High 62443-2-1:2009 4.3.2.4.
-PR.AT-4 Ensure that senior executives understand the requirements for the security and protection of the manufacturing system, and their responsibilities for achieving them.
-AT-3 DDOTEOT Low, Moderate and High 62443-2-1:2009 4.3.2.4.
-PROTECT Ensure that personnel responsible for the physical protection and security of the manufacturing system and facility are trained for, and understand their responsibilities.
-AT-3 PR.AT-5 Establish standards for measuring, building, and validating individual qualifications for physical security personnel.
-PM-13 - Low 62443-3-3:2013 SR 3.4, 4.1 DD DC 1 None Moderate and High PR.DS-1 Protect while at rest manufacturing system information determined to be critical.
-SC-28 Data Security Low 62443-3-3:SR 3.1,3.8,4.
-(PR.DS) None Moderate and High PR.DS-2 Protect manufacturing system information when in transit.
+Moderate and High ISA 62443-2-1:2009 4.3.2.4.2 PS-7 Require external service providers to identify the functions, ports, protocols, and services necessary for the connection services.
+SA-9(2) Low, Moderate and High 62443-2-1:2009 4.3.2.4.2 PR.AT-4 Ensure that senior executives understand the requirements for the security and protection of the manufacturing system, and their responsibilities for achieving them.
+AT-3 Low, Moderate and High 62443-2-1:2009 4.3.2.4.2 PROTECT PR.AT-5 Ensure that personnel responsible for the physical protection and security of the manufacturing system and facility are trained for, and understand their responsibilities.
+Establish standards for measuring, building, and validating individual qualifications for physical security personnel.
+AT-3 PM-13 1 Low 62443-3-3:2013 SR 3.4, None 4.1 PR.DS-1 Moderate and High Protect while at rest manufacturing system information determined to be critical.
+Trocet with at rest manufacturing system information determined to be critical.
+SC-28 Data Cassuitu Low 62443-3-3:SR 3.1,3.8,4.1 Data Security (PR.DS) None (Moderate and High PR.DS-2 Protect manufacturing system information when in transit.
 SC-8 Implement cryptographic mechanisms where determined necessary to prevent unauthorized access, distortion, or modification of system data and audit records.
-SC-8(1)
+SC-8(1) I.